Discrete connections on principal bundles: the Discrete Atiyah Sequence: Introduction

-In the continuous case additional aspects of connections on $\pi$ are revealed when they are considered in the context of Lie algebroids: a connection $\CC$ on $\pi$ defines the map $s_R$ in the category of vector bundles that is a morphism of Lie algebroids if and only if its curvature $\BC$ vanishes.
-In the same spirit, a discrete connection $\DC$ defines a map from $Q\times Q$ into $\SG$ and, as $Q\times Q$ as well as $\SG$ carry natural Lie groupoid structures, it is natural to ask if $\DC$ is a morphism of Lie groupoids.
-It turns out that the interesting question is if it is a morphism from $Q\times Q$ into the Lie groupoid associated to the \jdef{opposite Lie group} $\SG^{op}$.
+In the continuous case additional aspects of connections on $\PBmap$ are revealed when they are considered in the context of Lie algebroids.
+Inspired by this fact and that a discrete connection form $\DC:\PBtotal\times \PBtotal\rightarrow \SG$ on $\PBmap$ is a map between Lie groupoids we ask if $\DC$ is a morphism of Lie groupoids.
+It turns out that the interesting question is if $\DC$ is a morphism from the pair groupoid $\PBtotal\times \PBtotal$ into the Lie groupoid associated to the \jdef{opposite Lie group} $\SG^{op}$.
 In general $\DC$ need not be such a morphism and we use the obstruction to define the \jdef{curvature} $\BD$ of $\DC$ (Definition~\ref{def:discrete_curvature}).
-Then, naturally, $\DC$ determines a morphism of Lie groupoids if and only if $\BD$ is trivial.
+Then, naturally, $\DC:\PBtotal\times \PBtotal\rightarrow \SG^{op}$ is a morphism of Lie groupoids if and only if $\BD$ is trivial.
 Discrete connections with trivial curvature are called \jdef{flat}.